 Where to find identification & safe handling and release guides in the BMIS

-Species identification field guides and guidelines on safe handling and release can be found by searching 'Collection' in the References database and sorted using filters such as 'Species group'.
+These guides can also be found by searching 'Collection' in the References database and sorted using filters such as 'Species group'.

 Why are bycatch species identification & safe handling and release important?